-- C. "Immediately" means as soon as possible but in no event longer than 24 hours. - D. Protected Classifications; Definitions - 1.
-"Disability" means, with respect to an individual who - a physical sensory or mental impairment that materially limits one or more major life activities of such individual; - b. has a record of such an impairment; or - c. is regarded as having such an impairment. - 2.
-"Familial status" means the condition of one or more minors being domiciled with having legal status or custody with: - a. their minor's parent or parents or the minor's legal guardian or guardians; or - b. the designee of the parent or parents or guardian or guardians with the written permission of the parent or parents or guardian or guardians.
+- 2. the intentional infliction of or attempt to inflict bodily harm upon another; or - 3. the threat to do bodily harm to another with present ability to carry out the threat. - B. "Harassment" prohibited by this policy consists of physical or verbal conduct, including, but not limited to, electronic communications, relating to an individual's or group of individuals' race, color, creed, religion, national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, including gender identity or expression, or disability, when the conduct: - 1. has the purpose or effect of creating an intimidating, hostile, or offensive working or academic environment; - 2. has the purpose or effect of substantially or unreasonably interfering with an individual's work or academic performance; or - 3. otherwise adversely affects an individual's employment or academic opportunities. - C. "Immediately" means as soon as possible but in no event longer than 24 hours. - D. Protected Classifications; Definitions - 1.
+"Disability" means, with respect to an individual who: - a. has a physical, sensory, or mental impairment that materially limits one or more major life activities of such individual; - b. has a record of such an impairment; or - c. is regarded as having such an impairment; or - d. has an impairment that is episodic or in remission and would materially limit a major life activity when active. - 2.
+"Familial status" means the condition of one or more minors being domiciled with having legal status or custody with: - a.
+The minor's parent or parents or the minor's legal guardian; or guardians; or - b. the designee of the parent or parents or guardian or guardians with the written permission of the parent or parents or guardian. or guardians.
 Familial status also means residing with and caring for one or more individuals who lack the ability to meet essential requirements for physical health, safety, or self-care because the individual or individuals are unable to receive and evaluate information or make or communicate decisions.
-The protections afforded against-harassment or discrimination on the basis of family status apply to any person who is pregnant or is in the process of securing legal custody of an individual who has not attained the age of majority.
+The protections afforded against harassment or discrimination on the basis of family status apply to any person who is pregnant or is in the process of securing legal custody of an individual who has not attained the age of majority.